Looking for the latest smart home automation market statistics?

 Across the European Union, 84% of people aged 16-24 used at least one internet-connected device in 2024, compared with 45% of those aged 65-74.

-In the United Kingdom, 36% of 18–24-year-olds want more health monitoring features in future devices, while 39% of adults aged 65 and over prioritise energy efficiency.
+In the United Kingdom, 36% of those aged 18-24 want more health monitoring features in future devices, while 39% of adults aged 65 and over prioritise energy efficiency.

 Which smart home devices are most commonly used?

-The most popular smart home device are smart internet-connected TVs, present in 68% of households in the United States.
+The most popular smart home devices are smart internet-connected TVs, present in 68% of households in the United States.
 This is up from 54% in 2020.

-Smart TVs are present in 58% of homes in the European Union.
-This followed by wearables (30%), game consoles (20%), and smart speakers or audio systems (19%).
+In 2024, Smart TVs were present in 58% of homes in the European Union.
+This is followed by wearables (30%), game consoles (20%), and smart speakers or audio systems (19%).
 Home automation devices are less popular, with 14% using internet-connected energy management systems, 13% using smart home appliances, and 12% using smart security devices.
 Meanwhile 8% use connected health devices and 2% use connected toys.

-In Ireland, 30% of internet users use smart home security devices such as alarms, smoke detectors, cameras, or smart doorbells, up from 17% in 2022.
+In 2024, in Ireland, 30% of internet users were using smart home security devices such as alarms, smoke detectors, cameras, or smart doorbells, up from 17% in 2022.

 In the United Kingdom, the most common smart products are smart meters (39%), voice-controlled speakers (35%), home security cameras (18%), smart thermostats (14%), and smart lighting systems (12%).